Windows Shares (SMB)

 After creating the share and dataset, modify the share permissions to grant user or group access.

-Click on share Edit Share ACL icon to open the Edit Share ACL screen if you want to modify permissions at the share level.
+Click on share Edit Share ACL to open the Edit Share ACL screen to modify permissions at the share level.

 Select either User in Who, then the user name in User, and then set the permission level using Permissions and Type.